-Hosting a successful iCan Bike program involves a good deal of effort to organize, however, the feedback and gratitude you will receive from riders, families and volunteers will make it worth all your hard work.
-Being an iCan Bike program host may be the toughest job you ever loved!
+Hosting a successful iCan Bike program involves a good deal of effort, however, the feedback and gratitude you will receive from riders, families and volunteers will make it worth all your hard work.
+Being an iCan Bike program host may be the toughest job you’ve ever loved!

-- Securing a local suitable facility, preferably climate-controlled, to conduct our bike program for a week (we need access to the facility each day from Sunday afternoon through Friday evening)
+- Securing a local suitable facility, preferably climate-controlled, with a minimum indoor riding area of 6,800 square feet to conduct our bike program Monday through Friday during normal business hours

-- Paying a fixed fee of $8,250 to iCan Shine (up to 40 riders) and providing lodging for two iCan Bike staff for the week (2 hotel rooms for 7 nights)
+- Providing lodging for two iCan Bike staff for the week (2 hotel rooms for 7 nights)

-- Establishing a rider registration fee to charge and collect from families (principally used to fund the majority of the above mentioned program cost – - rider registration fees generally range from $150 to $250 per rider)
+- Establishing a rider registration fee to charge and collect from families (principally used to subsidize the above mentioned program fee – rider registration fees generally range from $150 to $250 per rider)

 - Recruiting and registering local riders and volunteer spotters (2 spotters per rider)

-- Planning and administering the daily bike program check-in process, providing name-tags, t-shirts and recognition awards to riders and volunteers
+- Planning and administering the daily iCan Bike program check-in process, providing name-tags, t-shirts and recognition awards to riders and volunteers

 Getting up to speed on becoming an iCan Bike Host: